NCAS-CMS/cf-python/docs/source/recipes.rst

        [ 179.
 179.5]
        [ 179.5  180. ]]

-7. Cell bounds are similarly created and set for the dimension coordinate time with cell size of one calendar month using using `~cf.DimensionCoordinate.create_bounds` and `~cf.DimensionCoordinate.set_bounds` respectively:
+7. Time dimension coordinate cell bounds are similarly created and set for cell sizes of one calendar month:

    .. code-block:: python